Bankruptcy Stay

 What Types of Acts Will the Bankruptcy Stay Stop?

 These are just a few examples of creditors' collection efforts that are stopped by the stay.
 In most cases, you will find that filing bankruptcy stops all creditor actions against you and your property.
-The bankruptcy stay is so powerful and instantaneous that it can stop a foreclosure of your home even on the eve of the scheduled foreclosure sale date, or it can stop a pending lawsuit against you on the eve of the trial date.
+The automatic stay is so powerful and instantaneous that it can stop a foreclosure of your home even on the eve of the scheduled foreclosure sale date, or it can stop a pending lawsuit against you on the eve of the trial date.

-Exceptions to Bankruptcy Stay
+Exceptions to Stay

-There are exceptions to the bankruptcy stay, such as serial filings (if you have filed more than one case in the last year), an eviction lawsuit where the landlord has already obtained a judgment, a prior court order prohibiting you from filing for a stated period, or a prior court order allowing a property foreclosure to go forward.
-If an exception applies, the bankruptcy stay will not protect you.
+There are exceptions to the stay, such as serial filings (if you have filed more than one case in the last year), an eviction lawsuit where the landlord has already obtained a judgment, a prior court order prohibiting you from filing for a stated period, or a prior court order allowing a property foreclosure to go forward.
+If an exception applies, the stay will not protect you.
 So it is important to discuss the applicability of the stay with your attorney.

 Chapter 13 Co-Debtor Stay